 Some seeds, like tomato and cucumber seeds require a bit more work because they have to go through a fermentation process to remove the gel that coats the seeds.
+The fermentation process isn’t complicated, but it’s just an extra step to take to make your seeds more likely to germinate.
 Other seeds, like bean seeds, though, are very simple to prepare because you only need to remove them from the shells and they don’t even need to be rinsed or cleaned.

 One option is to save the seeds in the original seed packets you bought earlier in the year if you saved them.
 This can be helpful because you can clearly see which variety of vegetable the seeds came from as well as any specific planting instructions that are on the packet.
 Or, if you threw the packets away, you can easily use an envelop as a substitute packet.